tayapro/just-works/README.md

 - Filter by lifehacks hashtags based on specific categories or topics that interest you.
 - Counter keeps track of how many likes each lifehack receives, allowing you to see which ones are most popular among users.
 - Navigation through the lifehacks page by scrolling up and down to discover a wide range of useful tips and tricks.
+- Create a personal account to save the favorite lifehacks.

 # Design
 ## Imagery